By guest blogger Roger Herst

 - If you're going to a country where English is spoken secondarily or a little, accents or local phrases can still throw you off.
 Be prepared to speak clearly and think of simpler or different ways to say the same thing, so they can respond to you in a different way.
 It's amazing how many things are lost in translation.
 Don't assume anyone speaks American slang, ya dig?
 For that matter, Americans have widely different pronunciations depending on their home region and you may have an accent to someone and not realize it.

 5. Keep the volume down.
-Nothing makes me cringe more when I'm traveling abroad than hearing an obnoxious group foreign to the country.
+Nothing makes me cringe more when I'm traveling abroad than hearing an obnoxious group of foreign travelers.
 Because I'm American, I'm especially sensitive to other Americans being insensitively loud.
 I distinguish from Canadian and British English speakers because they don't seem to be as loud, or perceived as crass as Americans.
-Keep it cool and use your "inside voices" 24/7.
+Keep it cool and use your "inside voices."
 Unless, of course, you're at a sporting event and the local team wins.

 6. Absorb the culture using all five senses.
 Breathe in the air.
 Taste spices and culinary combinations.
 Step outside of your safe hotel and eat where the locals do.
 Don't ask the hotel staff where to go – they likely have a deal with a restaurant.
 Ask someone in a shop or just stroll the streets until you find an eatery filled with local patrons.
 Discover a tradition new to you but common to locals.
 Flamenco in Spain?
 Wine-tasting in Italy?
 Siesta in Mexico?

 9. Handle money matters smoothly.
 Don't fumble around with money or forget where you placed it and do the pocket pat.
-Organize your money and documents in private (hotel room, etc.) before you walk out in public.
-Buy a money pouch that can go around your waist and under clothing for your essentials like passport, bulk of cash, cards, etc. Diversify with an ATM card, credit card, foreign currency, and a couple of travelers' checks.
+Organize your money and documents in private before you walk out in public.
+Buy a money pouch that can go around your waist and under clothing for your valuables like your passport and extra cash.
+Diversify with an debit card, credit card, foreign currency, and even old school travelers' checks.
 You can keep each of these in different locations (suitcase, socks, money pouch) for security.

 10. Group travel abroad has its special consideration.
 By nature, you are likely a group of like-minded individuals excited for the journey and happy to be traveling together at last.
 It can be extra easy to be a little careless in group mentality.
 In addition to all of the above tips, if you're the trip planner, here are basics to prepare and share with the group:

-- Provide a link to a trusted travel guide online for the region/country months in advance of your trip.
-Think Lonely Planet's world guide.
+- Provide links to trusted travel guides and resources for the region/country months in advance of your trip.

-- Languages – find out which languages are spoken and how frequently you can expect English to be used.
-Embassies can help.
+- Find out which languages are spoken and how frequently you can expect English to be used.

-- Create a list of ten most useful phrases or words in the country’s language such as: 1) Thank you.
+- Create a list of ten useful phrases or words in the country’s language such as: 1) Thank you.
 2) Please.
 3) My name is _____.
 4) Where is a bathroom?
 5) How much does it cost?
-6) Tickets.
 And whatever else you think might be helpful for your group.

 - Know your group – if they would get more excited about cultural icons than shopping, find out the operating hours and days of major sites.
 Nothing is worse than going to Rome to see the Sistine Chapel and being in town when it's closed.
 If you match your group to the activities, it’s more likely for people to be in awe of what they're doing/seeing – and be on their best behavior.